leungarthur/leungarthur.github.io-old/_posts/2023-03-04-licor-script.md

   if (length(areas) > 1) {
     print(paste(filename,"has more than one unique leaf area."))} # If you had a typo somewhere it would show up as a unique leaf area if (2.5 %in% areas) {
-    print("Leaf area is 2.5, did you enter the right leaf area?") # The default leaf area for our LI-6400 is 2.5, so if you didn't change the leaf area it would tell me
+    print("Leaf area is 2.5, did you enter the right leaf area?") # The default leaf area for our LI-6400 is 2.5, so if you didn't change the leaf area it would tell you
   }
   # Add column with filename
   dataframe <- dataframe %>%